Down through almost 24 centuries of time echoes this exclamation by God: I hate divorce!”

-First, you need to read the statement in its context; God made the statement remonstrating Israelite men who had divorced their Israelite wives in order to marry foreign—pagan—wives, something God had forbidden them to do knowing that such marriage alliances detract from a pure (unmixed) relationship with the one true and living God.
+That statement (found in Malachi 2: 16) troubled me for many years.
+Why would God make such a statement?
+First, you need to read the statement in its context; God made the statement remonstrating Israelite men who had literally divorced their Israelite wives in order to marry foreign—pagan—wives, something God had forbidden them to do knowing that alliances detract from a pure (unmixed) relationship with the one true and living God.

-That principle has been carried over into the New Covenant wherein God forbids Jesus-believers to marry pre-believers (2 Corinthians 6: 14).
+That principle has been carried over into the New Covenant wherein God forbids Jesus believers to marry pre-believers (2 Corinthians 6: 14).

 But the statement “I hate divorce!” goes deeper than that.
 The reason God hates divorce is that He was divorced…and He knows the pain of divorce; He knows the terrible hurt of divorce.
 He knows the agony and suffering involved in most divorces.
-God divorced Israel and Judah for commiting spiritual adultery (idolatry).
+God divorced Israel and Judah for committing adultery (idolatry).
 You can read about that in Jeremiah 3: 8 and related references in the Old Testament.

-This sometimes causes confusion among Bible-believers because they don’t understand the “progression” of the law since Moses.
+This sometimes causes confusion among Bible readers because they don’t understand the “progression” of the law since Moses.
 This is particularly true about some things Jesus said because He often talked with Jews who were trying to find favor with God by keeping the law of Moses.
 He told them time and time again what the “spirit” of Moses’ law was—with the idea that it is impossible to please God through keeping the law of Moses.
 He said the law of Moses could not be kept in its entirety by anyone (Himself excluded).

 Looking again at Matthew 19, in this reference Jesus is attempting to explain the depth and the narrowness of Moses’ law about divorce and remarriage.
 Jesus is saying that not all men are able to accept and live with what He said about Moses’ commandment concerning divorce.
 Even his own disciples didn’t want to hear it; they were actually saying that, in their opinion, if divorce and remarriage are not possible under the law of Moses, they don’t want anything to do with marriage—even Peter whom we know was already married!

+Often, when Jesus explains in more detail what Moses said, people mistakenly think this is what Jesus says and teaches.
+That’s the case in Matthew 5: 31 and 32, for example.
+Jesus’ comments about “putting away” (divorcing) someone, about fornication, and about adultery are his amplification and clarification of what Moses “really” said.
 Often, Jesus’ explanations are to show that no one can keep the law of Moses…so they need a new covenant; the old law (covenant) was given by God to Moses so that people would have a “tutor”—some general guidelines to live by—until Jesus came to fulfill that law and give it a new and higher meaning.
-For example, Galatians 3: 23 – 25 states: “The law of Moses served as our tutor, trainer, and guide to Jesus, who is now a ‘ higher Law.’”
+For example, Galatians 3: 24 and 24 state: “The law of Moses served as our trainer and guide to Jesus; He is now a ‘ higher Law.’”
 God’s laws are now written in the hearts of people rather than upon tablets of stone.

 Now let’s examine what God has to say through Paul about divorce and remarriage.
 His main teaching on this subject is in 1 Corinthians 7.
-He write that in view of a situation he calls “the impending distress” (verse 26), his readers in the city of Corinth shouldn’t even get married in the first place.
-Historically, we know “the impending distress” was a terrible time of persecution soon to be unleashed against both Jews and Jesus-believers throughout the Roman Empire.
+In verses 1 and 8, Paul begins by stating that in view of a situation he calls “the impending distress” (verse 26), his readers in the city of Corinth shouldn’t even get married in the first place.
+Historically, we know “the impending distress” was a terrible time of persecution soon to be unleashed against Jesus-believers throughout the Roman Empire.

 We know Paul’s recommendation against marriage in “the impending distress” was not a permanent recommendation by God because it does not fit the flow of the Bible’s overall teachings about marriage; God highly regards marriage.
 Paul’s restrictions were only because of “the impending distress,” there being no need to heed such restrictions in normal times and circumstances.

 In 1 Corinthians 7, verse 1, Paul admonishes people to remain unmarried.
 But…if they do marry, here are the rules (verse 2 and following).
 In verse 8, he says to the unmarried and the widowed it would be best if they stay single.
 But…if they choose to marry, here are the rules.
 In both instances, he teaches if people get married, work at it; commit to it; give it every chance they can.

 I am not encouraging divorce, nor making light of it!
 I am merely attempting to shed some light on a very difficult matter.
-I do not have the final word on the matter; I am merely sharing what little biblical insight I presently have about this matter.
+I do not have the final word on the matter; I am merely sharing what little light I presently have about this matter.
 But I do want to help divorced people.
 Far too many separated and divorced people cry themselves to sleep every night (and do many regrettable—even crazy—things) in reaction to condemnation heaped upon them by misinformed people…and by themselves.
-Some spend the remainder of their lives after divorce and/or remarriage in misery and self-condemnation—or condemnation by others.
+Some spend the remainder of their lives after divorce and remarriage in misery and condemnation.

-We must not condemn those who have experienced divorce and remarriage.
-Usually, some situations caused by hardness of heart “kill” the marriage long before the actual date stamped on the divorce papers.
+We must not condemn those who have experienced divorce and/or remarriage.
+Usually, some situations caused by hardness of heart “kill” the marriage long before the actual date on the divorce papers.
 One or both spouses—having hard hearts—created the situations that became intolerable.
 That hardness of heart is sin; divorce is merely a response to that sin.

 When He is asked to do so, God can—and does—forgive any and all sin…including hardness of heart!
 There is no condemnation to those who are in Jesus…single, married, widowed, divorced, or remarried!

-- We do not know how hard a person worked to save his or her marriage; we do not know who was “at fault.”
+There are four reasons why this is so: 1.
+We do not know how hard a person worked to save his or her marriage; we do not know who was “at fault.”
 In fact, it is never true that only one person is at fault.
 Don’t think of fault; think of responsibility.
 Each party to a separation or divorce is at least partly responsible—never just one person.

-- We do not know the power of the “forces” that assailed the marriage and each of the parties in the marriage.
+2. We do not know the power of the “forces” that assailed the marriage and each of the parties in the marriage.
 We do not know the emotional, mental, and character strengths and weaknesses of the divorced persons; we never know another human intimately enough to know the depths of their strengths and weaknesses.
 We don’t know how hard they may have fought to keep the marriage intact; or, how weak they might have been in those areas of their lives that might have served to strengthen the marriage had they been stronger.

-- We never know the exact, precise details of the circumstances or events (as experienced and perceived by the parties involved) which led to their actions.
+3. We never know the exact, precise details of the circumstances or events (as experienced and perceived by the parties involved) which led to their actions.

-- There is no way we can ever know exactly and precisely what we would have done in the exact, same circumstances or events.
+4. There is no way we can ever know exactly and precisely what we would have done in the exact, same circumstances or events.

 For these reasons—and more—we are never in a position to judge, condemn or criticize a person who is separated or divorced…or subsequently remarried.
 It is particularly true that a person who has previously been a party to a divorce is never in a position to judge someone who is presently undergoing a separation or divorce.
 Of all people, such persons ought to be a source of strength and support; they need to just “be there” in a positive manner for the person presently suffering the pain and anguish of separation or divorce.